Dominik-97/curriculum-vitae/index.md

 ### Tools & Technologies

-Listed below is my technical knowledge.
+Listed below is my technical knowledge of tools and technologies, such as programming languages, frameworks and suites.

 <br>